idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     splitAt c x = case break (== c) x of
                       (l, r) => (l, strTail r)

-``break`` is a library function which breaks a string into a pair of strings at the point where the given function returns true.
+``break`` is a library function that breaks a string into a pair of strings at the point where the given function returns true.
 We then deconstruct the pair it returns, and remove the first character of the second string.